Home / Blog / Celebrating International Women’s Day 2024

 As a company, we are proud to play our part in wider bridge-building action to help reduce the gap in recruitment across STEM industries.

 DriveWorks has a long history of supporting young people and fostering inclusion.
-We consider it to be part of our DNA and were pleased to be able to take on the role of an employer influencer.
+We consider it to be part of our DNA and we’re pleased to be able to take on the role of an “employer influencer”.

 Our support for young people includes: